 As we do each year, we open the Gardens to the talented adepts of five different schools of Ikebana practice.
 The result: elegant floral displays throughout our grounds and buildings that reflect the harmony, discipline, and refinement of traditional Japanese flower arranging.

-The festival runs from Tuesday, February 19 to Wednesday, February 27.
+The festival runs from Tuesday, February 19 through Friday, March 1.
 Admission is free for members of the Gardens.
 Admission for non-members is $15 for adults and $5 for children ages three to 15, and includes entry to the entire Gardens, our Museum, and our Art Gallery.

 Be sure to combine your visit with a walk through our permanent display of selections from our collection of more than 200 Ikebana vases and vessels – the largest in the nation.
 Made of ceramics, bamboo, bronze, lacquer, clay, and glass, some are more than a century old, others are contemporary; all are carefully designed to complement the Zen-like spirit of the flower arrangements they hold.